 Below you will find an overview of the current themes we work on:

 CRISPR-Cas as antimicrobials.
 Antimicrobial resistance (AMR) poses a tremendous challenge to our society.
 Several pioneering studies have shown that CRISPR-Cas can be used to eradicate genes encoding AMR from microbial communities.
-However, this technology has only been tested under laboratory conditions, and there are still many hurdles to take before it can be used in the real world (our Pearl in Plos Pathogens on this topic is currently in press).
+However, this technology has only been tested under laboratory conditions, and there are still many hurdles to take before it can be used in the real world (see our Pearl in Plos Pathogens).
 Together with Will Gaze from the University of Exeter Medical School and Marie-Curie fellow Uli Klümper, our current research focuses on developing new ways to use CRISPR-Cas to eradicate AMR genes from a complex microbial community.
-We focus on two different model systems:
+We focus on various different model systems:

-- Pig gut microbial communities (MRC-funded PhD student David Sünderhauf)
+- Pig gut-derived microbial communities (BioMed DTP funded PhD student David Walker-Sünderhauf)

 - Vancomycin-resistant Enterococcus faecium and multidrug-resistant Enterobacteriaceae (ERC/CLES-funded PhD student Ellie Pursey, this project is in collaboration with Dr Fernanda Paganelli at UMC Utrecht, the Netherlands)

 Co-evolutionary dynamics between bacteriophages and their bacterial hosts.
-We work with several different model systems, including Pseudomonas fluorescens and its phage phi2 (in collaboration with Angus Buckling), Pseudomonas aeruginosa strain UCBPP-PA14 and its phage DMS3 (in collaboration with the Westra lab), and Streptococcus thermophilus and its phage 2972 (MRes student Dan Morley).
+We work with several different model systems, including Pseudomonas fluorescens and its phage phi2 (in collaboration with Angus Buckling), Pseudomonas aeruginosa strain UCBPP-PA14 and its phage DMS3 (in collaboration with the Westra lab), and Streptococcus thermophilus and its phage 2972.

 Interactions between CRISPR-Cas immune systems and phages encoding anti-CRISPRs.
 Several years ago it was discovered that some phages encode small proteins that are able to block CRISPR-Cas immunity.
 Over the past few years we have studied the epidemiology of these anti-CRISPR-phages.
 Funded by a BBSRC New Investigator Award and in collaboration with the Pagliara lab we study how anti-CRISPR phages work together to overcome CRISPR-Cas immunity (with postdoc Benoit Pons and technician Matthew Chisnall).